-They neglected their needs and wants so systematically, that all of these feelings are just rotten inside their body.
+They neglected their desires so systematically, that all of these emotions are just rotten inside their body.

 How to Stop Trying to Please People

-The fears that lie at the bottom of your people pleasing are real and very strong.
-So get used to feeling uncomfortable whenever you put your foot down and say no.
+The fears that lie at the bottom of your people-pleasing are real and very strong.
+So get used to practicing the discomfort that arises whenever you put your foot down and say no.

 Have Talk With Yourself